 As my garden progresses, I’m always trying to use up herbs; Spaetzle made with garden fresh herbs is a fantastic recipe.
 It’s a quick, easy side dish that gives you home-cooked noodles in just minutes.
 Re-think spaetzle…it’s not just a heavy winter dish.
 The herbs give it a light, bright flavor.

-There are some individuals who have this quite 'classical' view that those annoying creatures called mosquitoes are afraid of nothing and no-one.
+There are some individuals who have this quite ‘classical’ view that those annoying creatures called mosquitoes are afraid of nothing and no-one.
 I used to belong to that group myself ever since I knew what that whining and buzzing sound in my ears meant.
-Then I went to live with my aunt.
-She was born a … Continue reading Tired of Those Pesky Mosquitoes?
-Scare Them Away with These Tried-and-True Plants
+Those pesky mosquitoes are the bane of my life.
+Then I […]

 Vegetable gardening can be quite easy for beginners, no need to sweat it!
 Save that for July!
 Follow these 5 easy tips that will help you plan for success in your gardening efforts.

-Happy Spring Ya'll!
-After burrowing away for the winter, I've been busy.
-I've been getting ready for planting my garden, starting my seeds, planting my early-season lettuce, kale and spinach, and planting annuals around the whole yard.
-My husband built me a fantastic outdoor potting bench with running water.
-This quickly transformed a lean-to into … Continue reading Terra Cotta Pot Makeover
+Happy Spring Ya’ll!
+Time for some terra cotta pot makeovers!
+After burrowing away for the winter, I’ve been busy.
+I’ve been getting ready for planting my garden.
+Firstly, starting my seeds.
+Then planting my early-season lettuce, kale and spinach.
+Finally, planting annuals around the whole yard.
+My husband built me a fantastic outdoor potting bench […]